Monument record FML 001 - Framlingham Castle (Med)

 September 1994: Area to N of Scheduled area included in HER defined area of site after OS AP cropmarks/soilmarks (S3).

 January-February 2002: Geophysical and earthworks surveys of castle and mere (FML 021) by English Heritage.
+The magnetometer and earth resistance surveys were conducted over the outer bailey and lower court areas produced mixed results but most notably confirmed the presence of buried walls under the banks of the lower court.
 Details in (S5)(S6).

 For coin hoard of 1190-1205 found at the base of the barbican see FML Misc (SF21363).